I beg to move,

 Given what the Minister has said about the design, and given what we know we need the design to do, can he confirm that this will be British design done in Britain and not abroad?

-The value of the strategy is in ensuring that we have a British design with ownership of that design.
+The value of the strategy is in ensuring that we have a British-owned design.
 The whole strategy is building on the manner in which the aircraft carriers were built successfully—the block-building capacity.
 That is the strategy we have undertaken, and it will pay dividends.

 The third element is exports.